carterleslie/FELiXGang/README.md

 Master Story
 --------------
 * Brainstorm on project structure and what it will take.
-* write the initializers
+* Write the initializers
-* write a function that feeds data from file into the program (reading student names and preferences into the code)
+* Write a function that feeds data from file into the program (reading student names and preferences into the code)
 * Add matrices that store student names and preferences separately.
-* split students into teams
+* Split students into teams
 * Write a basic happiness function
-* add more to happiness function, including the calculations of happiness, both individual and group.
+* Add more to happiness function, including the calculations of happiness, both individual and group.
 * Add swap functions
-* write test functions
+* Write test functions
-* debug and add more test functions
+* Debug and add more test functions
-* finishing touches (anything that might come up during the project)
+* Finishing touches (anything that might come up during the project)
-* write the README.md file
+* Write the README.md file

 #Inception Deck
 ================